Ethel Newbold

 Ethel May Newbold (28 August 1882 – 25 March 1933) was an English epidemiologist and statistician.
 She was the first woman awarded the Guy Medal in Silver in 1928.

 Early life

 Ethel May Newbold was born in Tunbridge Wells.
-One of eleven children, she was the eldest daughter of William Newbold (1828–1900) and Eleanor Isabel Newbold, née Fergusson (1862–1942).
+Out of eleven children, she was the eldest daughter of William Newbold (1828–1900) and Eleanor Isabel Newbold, née Fergusson (1862–1942).
 Her mother was born in California and her parents married in Mexico.
 Her older brother Charles Joseph Newbold (1881–1946) was a noted rugby player and chemist.